Dr. Ronald E. McNair Academic High School: Athletics

 The McNair Academic Cougars compete as part of the Hudson County Interscholastic League, which is comprised of public and private high schools in Hudson County.
 The conference operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 510 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
+With 515 students in grades 10–12, the school was classified by the NJSIAA for the 2023–24 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 452 to 698 students in that grade range.

-The girls' cross country team has won the North II Group I state sectional championships in 2005, 2006, 2008, 2012, 2017, and 2018.
+The girls' cross country team has won the North II Group I state sectional championships in 2005, 2006, 2008, 2012, 2017, 2018, and 2019.

-The boys' cross country team has won the North II Group I state sectional championships 2011 and 2012.
+The boys' cross country team has won the North II Group I state sectional championships in 2011, 2012, 2018, 2020, and 2022.

 The girls' spring track and field team has won North II Group I state sectional championships in 1999 and 2007.

 The boys' spring track and field team won the North II Group I state sectional championships in 2007.

-Junior class member Leslie Njoku won the 2006 state All Group (aka NJ Meet of Champions) 400m hurdle title with a time of 59.48 and won the 400m Hurdle title at the Nike Outdoor Nationals with a time of 59.28.
+In 2006, junior Leslie Njoku won the 2006 state 400m hurdle title with a time of 59.48 and won the 400m hurdle title at the Nike Outdoor Nationals with a time of 59.28.

-The boys track team won the indoor state championship in Group I in 2017.
+The boys' indoor track team won the North II Group I state sectional championships and Group I state championship in 2017.

 School programs and clubs

 Beyond McNair's own internal visual and performing arts programs, McNair also works closely with the Visual and Performing Arts program at the Henry Snyder High School, where McNair students may choose to apply into four-year arts intensives.

 Every year McNair's Science Research students face stiff competition at the various levels of competition, such as Hudson County Science Fair, Junior Science and Humanities Competition, Siemens Westinghouse, and the Intel International Science and Engineering Fair.

-In 2022 Class of 2025 student Shreeya Shankerdas founded a club at McNair dedicated to the Marvel Comics superhero Kamala Khan (aka Ms. Marvel), who is herself a native of Jersey City.
+In 2022, freshman Shreeya Shankerdas founded a club at McNair dedicated to the Marvel Comics superhero Kamala Khan (aka Ms. Marvel), who is herself a native of Jersey City.
 The club's name, the Coles Kamala Korps, was taken from the fictional Jersey City school attended by the character, which in turn was inspired by McNair itself.
 Shankerdas commented, "When I first heard about Ms. Marvel being this brown teenage girl, I thought it was really cool that we’re finally represented.
 On top of that, we were represented in the Marvel Universe, and I thought that was really cool, because it’s a big company."

 Administration

-Core members of the school's administration are: